 Station clean-up involves strict adherence to established field protocol for the assessment and clean-up hydrometric sites.
-The protocol requires that station clean-up proceed according to prescribed steps detailed in the document "Hydrometric Stations Cleanup Protocol - Testing and Evaluation" prepared by Public Works and Government Services Canada (1999).
-In some jurisdictions, a more stringent clean-up standard for mercury is used to meet both the federal, provincial or territorial requirements.
-The applicable steps in the clean-up process are summarized below:
+The protocol requires that station clean-up proceed according to prescribed steps, which are summarized below and provided in full detail in Appendix B "Field Protocol for the Mercury Assessment and Cleanup of Hydrometric Stations".
+In some jurisdictions, a more stringent clean-up standard for mercury is used to meet both the federal and provincial or territorial requirements.
+For projects subject to this MCSR, the applicable steps in the clean-up process are: